 Are you currently hiring at TRIPP?
 If so, what roles are you looking to fill?
 What is the best way for candidates to reach you?

 We’re currently looking for 3D artists that can help us create what we call our ‘Tripp loads,’ and those are the assets that we update every day.
-Also, if you have made an experience that that you feel fits with our mission to use VR for improving your emotional well-being, we would love to help you distribute your content in our channel.
+Also, if you have made an experience that you feel fits with our mission to use VR to improve your emotional well-being, we would love to help you distribute your content on our channel.
 Send us an email at email@example.com and say it’s for me directly.
 You can also hit me up on Twitter @nanea.
 I would love to hear from you.